Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling

+In our study, we recruited data workers from both academia and industry. \revise{Data workers have various definitions in previous studies.
+For example, Boukhelifa~\etal~\cite{boukhelifa2017data} and Liu~\etal~\cite{liu2019understanding} define data workers as those who are amateur data analysts and are not self-identified as data scientists.
+Two recent studies~\cite{zhang2020data, muller2019data} noticed that the boundary between professional data scientists and amateur data analysts is unclear and named all people who do data science work as ``data science workers''.
+In our research, we follow the second definition of data workers to include people who work on data, including researchers, data scientists, and business analysts.
+The definition can reduce the need of drawing a rigorous boundary between data science professionals and amateurs and make our study more inclusive.}

-In our study, we recruited data workers from both academia and industry.
-We adopted multiple approaches to recruiting participants, including posting ads on social media or in special interest groups through communication software and sending invitations leveraging our professional network.
-The participants are required to have experiences in data storytelling, such as creating slides for presentations or writing data articles.
+To recruit data workers for our interviews, we adopted multiple approaches, including posting ads on social media or in special interest groups through communication software and sending invitations leveraging our professional network. \re{We ensured that the participants had experiences in data storytelling by directly asking whether they had created data stories in their daily work or confirming that telling data stories is part of their job based on their job natures before sending out invitations.
+Their detailed experience, \eg, years in data work and data storytelling workflow, was further enquired in interviews through self-reporting to \rem{check participants' eligibility for the study.}}

 Ultimately, we recruited 18 participants (12 males and 6 females, 9 from academia and 9 from the industry, average experience in data analysis = 5.39, the standard deviation of experience in data analysis = 3.10).
-P6 and P17 are now postgraduate researchers, but they mainly talked about their data storytelling-related experiences in the interviews when they took full-time duties in the industry.
+P6 and P17 \rem{were} postgraduate researchers, but they mainly talked about their data storytelling-related experiences in the interviews when they took full-time duties in the industry.